 2014 Mini-Vet School

 The Mini-Vet School is presented by the Niagara Frontier Veterinary Society and hosted by Medaille College in Buffalo, NY.
-The semester runs for five consecutive Tuesday evenings in October.

 Two lectures are presented each evening by some of the most accomplished and dynamic veterinarians in Western New York cover causes and treatments of the conditions that affect pets and their owners, as well as some of the latest advances in veterinary medicine for zoo animals.
 Each lecture essentially is a "course" in a subject covered in veterinary school.
 "Graduates" will receive a certificate but won't be licensed to practice medicine.
 However, they will have a better understanding of their pet's health.